 Freiston, or Frieston, is both a village and a parish in Lincolnshire, 3 miles east of Boston.
 The parish covers about 5,200 acres of low, well-drained Fenland.

 White's 1872 Directory describes "a pleasant straggling village, bearing the names of Church end and Halltoft-end."
+Haltoft End is a village just to the north of Freiston village.
 The parish also includes the hamlets of Freiston Shore and Crane-end (or "Scrane End").
 If you are planning a visit:

-- In 1842 the parish had nine fishing boats employed in cathcing herring, shrimp, sprats, sole and oysters.
+- In 1842 the parish had nine fishing boats employed in catching herring, shrimp, sprats, sole and oysters.

 - The parish had a Coast Guard station at Freiston Shore's manned by only two people in 1913.